Maxel01/vue-leaflet/docs/getting-started/usage.md

 # Usage

-Nuxt Leaflet is a module that provides a set of components (from [Vue Leaflet](https://github.com/vue-leaflet/vue-leaflet)) to work with Leaflet in Nuxt 3.
+Vue Leaflet is a module that provides a set of components to work with Leaflet in Vue 3.

 Here is a basic example of how to use the `LMap` and `LTileLayer` components to display a map :